 Reviewer Disclaimer: I received this book from the publisher in exchange for an honest review.

 A “raw, relentless, and heart-poundingly real” (Ruth Ware, New York Times bestselling author) thriller set against the harsh beauty of the Maine wilderness, The River at Night charts the journey of four friends as they fight to survive the aftermath of a white water rafting accident.

 Stifled by a soul-crushing job, devastated by the death of her beloved brother, and lonely after the end of a fifteen-year marriage, Wini is feeling vulnerable.
 So when her three best friends insist on a high-octane getaway for their annual girls’ trip, she signs on, despite her misgivings.

-What starts out as an invigorating hiking and rafting excursion in the remote Allagash Wilderness soon becomes an all-too-real nightmare: A freak accident leaves the women stranded, separating them from their raft and everything they need to survive.
+What starts out as an invigorating hiking and rafting excursion in the remote Allagash Wilderness soon becomes an all-too-real nightmare; a freak accident leaves the women stranded, separating them from their raft and everything they need to survive.
 When night descends, a fire on the mountainside lures them to a ramshackle camp that appears to be their lifeline.
 But as Wini and her friends grasp the true intent of their supposed saviors, long buried secrets emerge and lifelong allegiances are put to the test.
 To survive, Wini must reach beyond the world she knows to harness an inner strength she never knew she possessed.

-About the book: Erica Ferencik is a graduate of the MFA program in Creative Writing at Boston University.
+About the Author: Erica Ferencik is a graduate of the MFA program in Creative Writing at Boston University.
 Her work has appeared in Salon and The Boston Globe, as well as on National Public Radio.